 This advice should be read in conjunction with the Te Tai Poutini West Coast Regional Workforce Plan and the Regional Workforce Plan Supporting Document which provides broader context and additional detail.
-An additional supporting document to accompany the RSLG advice to TEC is also available on request, this document provides background information to support recommendations.
+A supporting document to accompany the RSLG advice to TEC is also available on request.